 Residents routinely see patients in the outpatient clinic where patients come for initial consultation and return for follow-up care.
 Under the attending physician’s supervision, residents perform simulations of new treatments and assist with treatment planning and status checks for the patients assigned to them.
 Residents regularly participate in reviewing treatment plans and may participate in weekly chart rounds as well.

-- Breast: Simon Powell, Beryl McCormick, Gaorav P. Gupta, and Alice Ho
+- Breast: Simon Powell, Beryl McCormick, Oren Cahlon, and Alice Ho

-- Central Nervous System: Kathryn Beal, Timothy Chan, and Yoshiya (Josh) Yamada
+- Central Nervous System: Kathryn Beal, Timothy Chan, Yoshiya (Josh) Yamada, T. Jonathan Yang, Adam Schmitt, Daniel Higginson

-- Genitourinary: Michael Zelefsky, Marisa Kollmeier, Sean McBride, and Christopher Barker
+- Genitourinary: Michael Zelefsky, Marisa Kollmeier, and Sean McBride

 - Gynecologic: Kaled Alektiar and Marisa Kollmeier

-- Head and Neck: Nancy Lee and Shyam Rao
+- Head and Neck: Nancy Lee, Nadeem Riaz, and Sean McBride

 - Lung: Andreas Rimner and Abraham Wu